ethcatherders/EIPIP/All EIPIP Meetings/Meeting 012.md

 (Matt) - I have a question; we talked about building a criteria for what it means to be an editor, and then what kind of work do we expect the editor to do, but if they're not meeting those expectations then we haven't really talked about what happens to them.
 Is the editor ... list or is it something that with enough feedback they'd be able to be removed from

-(James) - Is (unknown name) still an editor
+(James) - Is Afri still an editor

 (Pooja) - Who?

-(James) - Ofrey was an editor I believe
+(James) - Afri was an editor I believe

 (Pooja) - He's no anymore

 (James) - But I think he removed himself because of the fiasco that happened earlier.
 I do think that we need to think of something like that, and the best suggestion I've thought of is to make it based on activity.
 So if you're not active for a certain amount of time (commenting and merging PRs, basically) you just get automatically get removed or you at least can be removed.
 Like you're flagged for removal if you haven't done anything for say 6 months.

-(Pooja) - We can add that to the criteria and expectations; I have seen the history of it, like () was one of the editors when he was part of Ethereum, but after he left he was also removed from the editors list.
+(Pooja) - We can add that to the criteria and expectations; I have seen the history of it, like Yoichi was one of the editors when he was part of Ethereum, but after he left he was also removed from the editors list.
 So it can be kept up to date depending on who is still active.

 (James) - Yeah, I'd say that a mechanism for one to passively remove editors whom aren't contributing so it's an easy way to someone who's moved onto another project or actively in the Ethereum developer space that it probably doesn't make sense for them to be an editor.
 But going through the politcs and drama of having to figure out how to remove that person is kind of a lot.
 So one, having some kind of activity threshold of if you're this active, and it could be very low, then have a second process for if the EIP editors feel like someone is misbehaving.
 This hasn't really happened for us but it definetely happened for the Ethereum classic community.
 Which was a really interesting case study about what to do, have EIP editors have a process for removing someone who's innapropriately using their editor capabilities.